 In the US tax system, foreign income is taxed at the same marginal rate as any income earned inside the country.

-This means that you as an American living abroad or a Green Card holder will need to file a US federal tax return this year if your total income – regardless of where the income was earned (and in what currency) – exceeds any of the following minimum thresholds:
+This means that you as an American living abroad or a Green Card holder will need to file a US federal tax return this year if your total income in 2020 – regardless of where the income was earned (and in what currency) – exceeds any of the following minimum thresholds:

 - For citizens filing as Single: $12,400